AcademySoftwareFoundation/rez/README.md

     def commands():
         env.PYTHONPATH.append("{root}/python")

 This package requires python-2.7 or greater.
 When used, the 'python' subdirectory within its install location is appended to the PYTHONPATH environment variable.
-Because python is the language used to define a package's commands, behaviour is rich - a package can create aliases, source scripts and run commands, as well as manage environment variables; and all this combined with the program logic that python itself provides.

 When an environment is created with the rez API or *rez-env* tool, a dependency resolution algorithm tracks package requirements and resolves to a list of needed packages.
 The commands from these packages are concatenated and evaluated, resulting in a configured environment.
 Rez is able to configure environments containing hundreds of packages, often within a few seconds.
 Resolves can also be saved to file, and when re-evaluated later will reconstruct the same environment once more.